Fredrik Ljungström: Steam turbine locomotives

 The "enormous amount of experimental work" made into the Ljungström locomotives also gained international attention.
 One locomotive was delivered to the Argentine State Railway, designated for the 800 km long distance between Tucumán and Santa Fe, largely through desert with limited water access, needs to which the Ljungström system was especially fitted.
 This locomotives was equipped with a larger water tank and increased condenser capacity, with turbine power reaching an effect of 1,290 kW (1,753 hp) at 10,000 rpm, decreasing the fuel savings up to 40%.
-The locomotive remained in service until its disappearance during the Argentine Revolution (1966-1973).
-From England, Beyer, Peacock and Company sent two engineers to participate and supervise the progress in Stockholm.
-The company eventually ordered license construction at Gorton Foundry of a copy of the Swedish Railways turbine locomotive SJ Littera Å, employed in London, Midland and Scottish Railway.
+The locomotive remained in service until its disappearance during the Argentine Revolution (1966–1973).
+From England, Beyer, Peacock & Company sent two engineers to participate and supervise the progress in Stockholm.
+The company eventually ordered license construction at Gorton Foundry of a copy of the Swedish Railways turbine locomotive SJ Littera Å, employed in London, Midland & Scottish Railway.
 Its design power was 2,000 hp at 10,500 rpm, corresponding to a speed on the rails of 78 mph.
-Design steam conditions were 300 lb/sqin at 200 degC superheat.
+Design steam conditions were 300 lb/sqin at 200 °C superheat.
 It was employed for regular passenger service in lines from Derby to Manchester, Birmingham and London with "very considerable economies in coal and water consumption."
 Deutsche Reichsbahn had use for the technology especially in Bavaria.

 The old locomotive factory on Lidingö was demolished with dynamite in 1972.

 Three engines of the Ljungström type have been preserved in Sweden.
 Two units (71 and 73) are exhibited by the Railway Museum of Grängesberg, and the third (72) by the Swedish Railway Museum.
 The one in Grängesberg is the world's only remaining steam turbine locomotive in function, Ljungström M3t nr 71, manufactured in 1930 by Nydqvist & Holm AB and renovated by the Locomotive Museum for the 125th anniversary of the Swedish Railways in June 1981, and again in 2014, financed by the Swedish National Heritage Board.
-Still "world unique" steam turbine locomotives, with a power of 22 tons, it is still Sweden's most powerful steam locomotive in funcion: practical tests showed that it was able to transport 2,000 tons in 17 per mille elevation.
+Still "world unique" steam turbine locomotives, with a power of 22 tons, it is still Sweden's most powerful steam locomotive in function: practical tests showed that it was able to transport 2,000 tons in 17 per mille elevation.
 Digital emulations has also been created for the 3D train simulator video game Trainz.